 For some investors, the brutal bear market of 2008 eventually became too much.
 Right about the time when stocks hit bottom in early 2009, they sold.
 And then they stayed on the sidelines.
-According to Gallup, the percentage of Americans with money in the market has fallen from 62% before the financial crisis to about 54% today.
+According to Gallup, the percentage of Americans with money in the market fell from 65% before the financial crisis to 55% afterwards.

 History usually proves that not selling when the market gets volatile is the best course of action.

 2. Get some perspective

 According to market researcher Ibbotson Associates, between 1926 and 2020, the S&P 500 has grown on an average annual basis of 10.3%, bonds 5.5%, Treasury bills 3.3%, and inflation 2.9%.

 While the stock market has delivered the best returns, its upward trajectory has not been without bumps, bruises, and occasional terrifying drops.
 That’s just the nature of the market.
 However, a couple of facts may help ease your queasy stomach.